MatthewPierce-ITC/ExhibitMarkerDocs/pages/working_with_files/working_with_files_unmarking.markdown

 > > ![Screen Grab - Confirm Revert to Original](../../assets/working_with_files_assets/working_with_files_unmarking_03_confirmunmark.png)

-If the original files are no longer at that location, ExhibitMarker&trade; will updatte the entries with an exclamation point and yellow highlighting to indicate that they are missing.
+If the original files are no longer at that location, ExhibitMarker&trade; will update the entries with an exclamation point and yellow highlighting to indicate that they are missing.
 See [Locating Missing Files](working_with_files_locatingmissing.markdown) to resolve this issue.

 > ![Screen Grab - Missing File Indicator](../../assets/working_with_files_assets/working_with_files_locatingmissing_01_lostpdfs.png)